Hermann Dahlmann: Early life

-Hermannn Dahlmann joined the German Army by becoming an officer candidate, being appointed as a Fahnrich and platoon leader in the 82nd Infantry Regiment on 15 October 1913.
+Hermann Dahlmann joined the German Army by becoming an officer candidate, being appointed as a Fahnrich and platoon leader in the 82nd Infantry Regiment on 15 October 1913.
 He was detached to the War School at Anklam on 1 November 1913.

 World War I

 Dahlmann returned to the 82nd Regiment and was promoted to Leutnant on 1 August 1914.
 He went on convalescent leave on 25 September 1914.
 On 28 October 1914, he began service with the Fortress Machine Gun Battalion Borkum.
 Dahlmann first met Hermann Göring, under whom he would serve in the Third Reich, sometime in 1914.

 On 21 May 1915, Dahlmann moved to the Replacement Machine Gun Battalion of the XI Armee Corps Kassel.
 From there, he was detached to aviation training with Fliegerersatz-Abteilung 3 at Gotha on 25 July 1915.
 He then moved to Cologne to take aerial observer training with the Fliegerersatz-Abteilung 7, beginning 15 August 1915.
 Rather unusually, he returned to Gotha for pilot's training on 20 September 1915.
 On 10 May 1916, he was assigned to Bialystok.
 On 15 June 1916, he was assigned to Feldflieger Abteilung 63 to fly reconnaissance duty in two-seater airplanes.
 On 15 November 1916 he transferred to Flieger-Abteilung (Artillerie) 252; this unit's duties included artillery fire direction as well as reconnaissance.

 He then moved up to flying single-seater scouts; from 15 March to 19 October 1917, he was posted to a fighter squadron, Jagdstaffel 29.
 On 1 June 1917, he became a balloon buster by downing an enemy observation balloon for his first aerial victory.
 On 20 October 1917, he was removed from combat and stationed at the Armee Flight Park in Wilna.
 On 15 November he began leadership duties in training new aviators, first at Bromberg, then at Graudenz.
 He was promoted to oberleutnant on 27 January 1918.